ds300/cfg/README.md

       :cat-names  ["muggins" "felix"]
     }

-Now use the namespace you just created
+Now `require` the namespace you just created

     (ns my-proj.core
       (:require [my-proj.cfg :as cfg]))

-    ; you can merge a config file at any point.
-    (cfg/merge-opts! {:cat-names ["sooty" "bilbo"]})

     (defn usage []
       (println "USAGE: ")
       (println "    lein run <in_path> [options]\n")
       (cfg/print-help)
       (System/exit 0))

+you can merge a config file at any point.

+    (cfg/merge-opts! {:cat-names ["sooty" "bilbo"]})

+`parse-cli-args!` does all the hard work.

     (defn -main [& args]
       (let [[in_path & more?] (try (cfg/parse-cli-args! args)